May 2-7, 2023 Tuesday evening 6:30 pm – Sunday morning at 10:00 am SOLD OUT More Space Available in 2024

 - How to photograph birds

 - Advanced metering and autofocus strategies for wildlife photography

 A typical day: Our days will be all about photographing birds.
 Our goal is to help you learn how to take compelling bird photos with hands on instruction.
 We will cover camera settings, anticipating behavior, and specialty topics like stylizing perches, site prep and using food to lure birds.

-Hotel: We will reserve a block of rooms at the Hampton Inn and Suites in Pharr, Texas for the entire workshop.
-Be sure to book your room at the hotel in Pfarr on Nolana Road as there are several Hampton Inns nearby.
-Tom and I often upgrade to a two queen suite at this hotel for a very reasonable rate.
+Hotel: We will reserve a block of rooms at the Holiday Inn Express in Pharr, Texas for the entire workshop.
+Be sure to book your room at the hotel in Pfarr on Nolana Road as there are several Holiday Inns nearby.

 Recommended camera gear: